 A number of tests may be done to rule out other disorders and an examination can reveal whether a person has the characteristic tender areas on the back of the neck, shoulders, sternum, lower back, hips, shins, elbows, or knees.
 Unlike its cousin Lupus, there are currently no diagnostic laboratory tests for Fibromyalgia.
 Because there are no clinical tests for Fibromyalgia, some doctors, unfortunately, conclude that a patient's pain is not real, or they may tell them that there is little they can do.
 But a combination of chiropractic, trigger point therapy, and lifestyle changes has proven to be very effective in decreasing the severity and duration of the physical pain and disability of fibromyalgia.

-Dr Greg Millar DC CCEP and Dr Michael Dick MD, Harvard trained Rheumatologist practiced together for years treating hundreds of Fibromyalgia cases.
-Dr Millar stated, "Fibromyalgia can be difficult to treat.
-Not all doctors are familiar with fibromyalgia and its treatment, so it is important to find a doctor who is.
+Dr Millar has treated hundreds of Fibromyalgia cases.
+He stated, "Fibromyalgia can be difficult to treat.
+Not all doctors are familiar with fibromyalgia and its treatment, so it is important to find a doctor who understands Fibromyalgia.
 Fibromyalgia treatment often requires a team approach, utilizing chiropractic care, trigger point therapy, massage, dietary changes, as well as exercises and stretching."